 Compare fares across all airlines on FareEagle to find the best deal.
 Prices fluctuate based on demand, seasonality, and how far in advance you book.
 Generally, booking 2-4 weeks ahead for domestic flights and 6-8 weeks for international routes gives the best value.

-Compare CMB to KUL FaresThe following airlines operate regular services between Madurai and Kuala Lumpur.
+Compare IXM to KUL FaresThe following airlines operate regular services between Madurai and Kualalumpur.
 Each airline offers different fare classes, baggage allowances, and onboard services.

 Full-service international carriers typically include meals, checked baggage (20-30 kg), and in-flight entertainment.
 Compare the total cost including baggage on FareEagle — sometimes a full-service fare with included baggage is cheaper than a low-cost fare plus add-ons.